Professional Manuscript Editing–How It Works

-I served as editor in chief of a publishing house (a university press) training and supervising copy editors (junior editors) and proofreaders.
-Being a full-scale, developmental editor (senior editor), I thoroughly examine every manuscript that clients send me.
-You may ask for only correction of grammar and punctuation, but if your book has deeper issues, I will detect them, point out what they are, and recommend a substantive edit or critique.
+I served as editor in chief of a publishing house (a small university press) training and supervising copy editors (junior editors) and proofreaders.
+Being a full-scale, developmental editor, I thoroughly examine every manuscript that clients send me.
+You may ask for only correction of grammar and punctuation, but if your book has deeper issues, I will detect them, point out what they are, and recommend a more thorough edit.
 When your book is finished, there’ll be no passed-over errors or weak spots coming back to embarrass you later, or ruining your reputation just going out of the gate.

 Every book I accept, I handle personally.
 I don’t outsource work to other editors.
-You may request a manuscript critique, an evaluation, a content edit (sometimes called a developmental or substantive edit), a copy edit, or ongoing author coaching.
+You may request a manuscript critique or developmental edit, an evaluation, a content edit, a copy edit, or ongoing author coaching.
 For a detailed explanation of the differences between these services, please see the bottom of this page.